-To support inclusion and access to the curriculum additional provisions made for students.
+To support inclusion and access to the curriculum, additional provisions are made for students.
 These are outlined below to provide all students the opportunity to meet and/or exceed their targets:

 - Foundation learning groups - a small cohort of lower ability students taught together in most lessons.
-They work towards achieving relevant qualification which may include entry level qualifications, vocational studies, ASDAN, Princes Trust and functional skills as well as others.
+They work towards achieving relevant qualifications which may include entry level qualifications, vocational studies, ASDAN, Prince’s Trust and functional skills as well as others.
 This pathway focuses on developing independent life skills and enables them to gain access to appropriate post-16 studies and prepare them for life after school.

 - Wave 2/3 specialist interventions - regular targeted withdrawal sessions delivered by our highly skilled SEN support team - with the principal aim of accelerating learning or reducing deficits in literacy, numeracy and social skills.

-- LSU - an internal provision for students with significant complex learning, social and emotional needs where discrete interventions are delivered as part of timetabled lessons.
+- LSU - an internal provision for students with significant complex learning needs and/or social and emotional needs where discrete interventions are delivered as part of timetabled lessons.

-- Extra-curricular clubs - identified students are encouraged to participate in various clubs to develop leadership and personal skills.
+- Extra-curricular clubs - identified students participate in various clubs to develop leadership and personal skills.

-All doors throughout the Academy are wheelchair accessible and disabled toilets are located throughout the Academy.
-There are also various lifts and ramps situated for access to all areas of the Academy and evacuation chairs on the ground floor in all blocks.
+All doors in the Academy are wheelchair accessible and disabled toilets are located throughout the Academy.
+There are various lifts and ramps situated for access to all areas of the Academy and evacuation chairs on the ground floor in all blocks.

-The needs of all students and staff are taken into account, with further adaptations are made where appropriate, including but not limited to:
+The needs of all students and staff are taken into account with further adaptations being made where appropriate, including but not limited to:

 - Coloured overlays - to support students who suffer from visual stress with reading

-- Access to word processors to support student with fine motor difficulties.
+- Access to word processors to support students with fine motor difficulties

 - Written materials in alternative formats

-- Alternative arrangements for exams including rest break, readers and prompts.
+- Alternative arrangements for exams including rest breaks, readers and prompts

 Year 9 student with learning difficulties